-This exhibit space on Manhattan’s west side has been a benchmark for early space frame structures since its opening in 1982, and represents one of the largest applications of the technology type in the world.
+This exhibit space on Manhattan’s west side has been a benchmark for early space frame structures since its opening in 1982, representing one of the largest applications of the technology type in the world.
 I.M.
-Pei & Partners flexible glass box design can be divided into nine self-contained halls to accommodate trade shows of varying sizes, and serves up to 3.5 million visitors annually.
+Pei & Partners flexible glass box design can be divided into nine self-contained halls to accommodate trade shows of varying sizes and serves up to 3.5 million visitors annually.

 In 2006 a major renovation and expansion was undertaken to meet the demand for additional exhibit space and performance upgrades.
 With the original 1982 facade showing signs of aging, a reclad program began in July 2010 to replace the entire curtainwall system.
 Enclos is responsible for this retrofit program, which includes removal of the existing facade and the engineering, fabrication and installation of new curtainwall and skylight systems.